zey4rox/zey4rox/README.md

 <br/>
 <div align="center">

- 🔭 I have been working in programming and design since 2020 and have had more than 20 successful projects.
+ 🔭 I have been working in the field of programming and design since 2020 and have had more than 20 successful projects.

-💬 Ask me about **Js, Html, Py or anything [here](https://github.com/salesp07/salesp07/issues)**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+ You can ask me about different programming languages or collaborate with me.
+Some of my portfolios include 3D designs, website design.

  </div>